LarsShaq/GANs/README.md

 ### Semantic Image Synthesis with Spatially-Adaptive Normalization -2019
 // To Read

+### Bias Correction of Learned Generative Models usingLikelihood-Free Importance Weighting -2019
+Good to read for the part of data augmentation.
+Apply some weighting for the single samples for data augmentation.

 ### Extremely Weak Supervised Image-to-Image Translation forSemantic Segmentation -2019
 Basically combine pix2pix und cycle gan to be able to use less paired images to achieve good results.
 Use the best paired images to use doing k mean clustering in feature space.